hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ```

 Every operator has a signature string that uniquely identifies it.
 Two operators with the same signature are placed into
 the same equivalence group.
-For example, for the query `SELECT * FROM t JOIN t`, two table operators will end up in the
+For example, for the query `SELECT * FROM t JOIN t`, two scans will end up in the
 same subset:
 ```
 RelSet#1 {